jimporter/mike/README.md

 mike deploy [version] [alias]...
 ```

+If `[version]` already exists, this command will *also* update all of the
+pre-existing aliases for it.
+Normally, if an alias specified on the command line
+is already associated with another version, this will return an error.
+If you
+*do* want to move an alias from another version to this version (e.g. when
+releasing a new version and updating the `latest` alias to point to this new
+version), you can pass `-u`/`--update-aliases` to allow this.

 By default, aliases create a simple HTML redirect to the real version of the
 docs; to create a copy of the docs for each alias, you can pass `--no-redirect`.
 If you're using redirects, you can customize the redirect template with